waveform80/blinkenxmas/docs/tutorial.rst

    as it's using the Pico's PIOs to drive the neopixels.
 That said it's not hard to adjust the Pico's scripts (they're just MicroPython) so if anyone wants to try making it more generic, feel free!

+.. [#overhead] It's rarely a good idea to run power supplies near their limits.
+   Even if they do manage it, you'll often experience voltage drops which can lead to brown-outs or crashes on your micro-controller.
+Such issues are notoriously hard to debug, so give yourself some reasonable overhead on the power supply.

 .. [#job] It's `my job`_ after all!